-The NRC issues RGs to describe to the public methods that the staff considers acceptable for use in implementing specific parts of the agency's regulations, to explain techniques that the staff uses in evaluating specific problems or postulated accidents, and to provide guidance to applicants.
+The NRC issues RGs to describe to the public methods that the staff considers acceptable for use in implementing specific parts of the agency's regulations, to explain techniques that the staff uses in evaluating specific problems or postulated events, and to provide guidance to applicants.
 Regulatory guides are not substitutes for regulations and compliance with them is not required.
 Methods and solutions that differ from those set forth in RGs will be deemed acceptable if they provide a basis for the findings required for the issuance or continuance of a permit or license by the Commission.

-Paperwork Reduction Act
+Paperwork Reduction Act1

-This RG contains and references information collections covered by 10 CFR Part 74 that are subject to the Paperwork Reduction Act of 1995 (44 U.S.C.
+This RG provides guidance for implementing the mandatory information collections in 10 CFR Part 74 that are subject to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et. seq.).
-As reflected in 10 CFR 74.8, the MC&A information collections were approved by the Office of Management and Budget (OMB), under control number 3150-0123
+These information collections were approved by the Office of Management and Budget (OMB) under control number 3150-0123.